OlaSearch/datextractor/Readme.md

-# Date extractor for python
+# Date and Number extractor for python

 ### For python 2+ or 3.
 No external dependencies